Code-Institute-Submissions/Pokemon-Pairs/assets/files/README-Testing.md

 All| Contact Us takes the player to the contact page | True All| The message contains the player's name or guest | True All| Intro music plays| True
+All| Usage warning appears when a certain amount of api responses have been calculated. | True
 | | |